-With a successful headshot, it has to have the right expression.
-I see other headshot photographers work and they just seem to be lacking in the expression part.
+A successful headshot has to have the right expression.
+Expression is everything.
+I see other headshot photographers' work and they just seem to be lacking in the expression part.
 Technically they're great.
-Lighting is on point, everything is in focus.
+The lighting is on point, everything is in focus.
 They're just lacking an expression that draws people into the shot.
 To me, and to others that study these things, the biggest projector of expression is the eyes.
 The way to tell if someone is really truly smiling at something and not just answering the call to "say cheese" is in the eyes.

 Here's an example.
-Lindsay's smiling with her mouth but her eyes are telling a totally different story.
-It's something we consciously notice when it's pointed out to us, subconsciously we catch on to this incongruency all the time.
+Lindsay's smiling with her mouth but her eyes just aren't in on the conversation.
+It's something we only really notice when it's pointed out to us but subconsciously, we catch on to this incongruency all the time.
 If you ever get the feeling that someone just isn't listening to you when you are in conversation, that's your subconscious noticing an incongruency in a person's expression.

 While it's a nice shot technically.
-The light is on point, it's sharp and in focus, the expression is wrong and it ruins the shot.
+The light is on point, it's sharp and in focus, the expression is wrong and it ruins the impression the shot is giving.
 What is her expression saying to you?
 Would you say the expression has a positive or negative vibe?
 Did it take you more than a few seconds to find the words to describe her expression or did it come right to you immediately?
 We're going for immediate when we're looking for a killer headshot.
 Anything longer is just not going to work and causes other problems that end up working against you.